gvwilson/thirdbit/fiction/iffy/index.md

 "'s not your fault," Iffy muttered.
 She started picking up the leftover gears and rods but had to stop because she couldn't see properly.
-"I'm kappa," she lied angrily, wiping her eyes on her sleeve as Wales handed her a paper towel.
+"I'm joey," she lied angrily,
+wiping her eyes on her sleeve as Wales handed her a paper towel.
 "I just…"